ember-learn/guides-source/guides/release/upgrading/index.md

 1. Follow the [regular upgrade steps](https://cli.emberjs.com/release/basic-use/upgrading/) to update your app to at least version `3.x`. <!-- TODO -->
 2. Run your tests to make sure everything still works as expected
 3. Review the deprecation warnings and make any necessary refactors.
 Some deprecations will need to be resolved before you can use an Octane feature.
 Read on to learn what they are.
-4. Go through the [Quick Start Tutorial](../../getting-started/quick-start) to learn the fundamentals of Octane.
+4. Go through the [Quick start tutorial](../getting-started/quick-start) to learn the fundamentals of Octane.
 You might need to study up on [Native JavaScript Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) too.
 5. Install `@ember/optional-features` in your app, if it is not already in the `devDependencies` of your `package.json`
 6. Turn on optional features one by one, running tests in between to make sure things still work as expected.
 Read on to learn what an Octane configuration looks like.
 7. Create a new component in your app, and experiment!
 8. Try refactoring some existing code to use a new feature.
-Check out the [Cheat Sheet](../cheat-sheet/) and [Editions Deep Dive](../editions/) for some pointers.
+Check out the [cheat sheet](./cheat-sheet/) and [Editions deep dive](./editions/) for some pointers.
 8. Schedule a show-and-tell meeting with your coworkers to fill them in about what you learned
 9. Review the refactoring checklist below to create a plan for handling existing code

 If you need help along the way, visit [the Ember Community chat and forums](https://emberjs.com/community/).